Gandosha/0sc9.crt/README.md

     ../
         Directory Traversal Vulnerabilities.

-Step 6: Are there any NETBIOS, SMB, RPC ports discovered from Step 1?
+* Are there any NETBIOS, SMB, RPC ports discovered from Step 1?

 enum4linux -a <ip address>